There are a number of high speed Internet providers in Rancho Santa Fe and surrounding areas.

 While you do have other options in Solana Beach and Encinitas, they are based on legacy technology and won't be as fast, efficient or reliable as Ting's all fiber optic network.

 If you live in an underserved community near Rancho Santa Fe (or anywhere for that matter), high speed Internet salvation comes from the sky for you from Starlink, a division of SpaceX.
 Satellite Internet has traditionally been a last resort due to slow speeds and huge latency, but Starlink is a different breed.
 Instead of relying on geosynchronous satellites 22,000 miles away in high orbit, Starlink uses a large constellation of thousands of satellites in a very near 350 mile high orbit.
-The only caveat is that you must have unibstructed views of the entire northern sky (down to 30 degrees above the horizon), so often an antenna pole or roof mount is needed.
+The only caveat is that you must have unobstructed views of the northern sky, so often an antenna pole or roof mount is needed.

 San Diego Broadband provides high speed consumer and business class Internet access via a dish antenna that can see line of site to one of two mountains in the region (Black Mountain and Lake San Marcos).
 Their consumer prices are competitive with other consumer offerings and they have "no data cap" business plans.